By Alex Bigale, PTA

 Direct Inguinal Hernia

-Occurs when a defect in the abdominal wall builds over time due to muscle weakness.
+This occurs when a defect in the abdominal wall builds over time due to muscle weakness.
 Any activity that causes increased intra-abdominal pressure can lead to the formation of the hernia.

 Signs and Symptoms of An Inguinal Hernia